|Click to go back to the main page|

 Regardless of whether its enabled or disabled, the table still gathers the changes (until the items are removed for the users learning plan), and upon the next run, it sends the notifications out for all changes since the last run, so it’s best to keep enabled if desired to avoid confusion.
 One issue usually seen with disabling is if the APM was disabled at the first of the month, and then enabled at the end, all the assignments, changes, and removals within the month will still be sent.

 Once enabled and ran, it populates the changes of learning plan assignments and removals since the last run based on the PA_LEARNING_PLAN tables and pushes to the PA_MAIL table.
-The SendMailApm job (internal heavyweight APM that is scheduled when ‘Enable Email’ is checked) runs based of the frequency in the in the Configuration> Global Variables > mail settings (email frequency) and sends out mail based on the emailBatchCount setting in System Configuration>LMS_ADMIN.
+The SendMailApm job (internal heavyweight APM that is scheduled when ‘Enable Email’ is checked) runs based of the frequency in the in the Configuration> Global Variables > mail settings (email frequency) and sends out mail based on a background batch configuration.

 The PA_LEARNING_PLAN table also stores information on what was sent, but only once the mail enters PA_MAIL to then go out via the SMTP (mail) server.